AlePioggia/NoSql-cli-emulator/docs/index.md

   - The operations for `set` and `get` should correctly store and retrieve data.
   - A `GET` request for a non-existent key should return a 404 error.

-### Requirement 2: Gossip Protocol
+### Requirement 2: Data replication
 - **Description**: The system must implement a gossip protocol mechanism that allows data replication between nodes.
 Nodes should be able to exchange updates periodically using a gossip strategy.
 - **Acceptance Criteria**:
   - Each node must be capable of sending and receiving updates via the gossip protocol.
   - When a node receives an update, it must update its local state (memory).
-  - Updates should be correctly synchronized between nodes, and the data must be identical across all nodes.
+  - Updates should be correctly synchronized between nodes, and the data must be identical across all nodes at some point in time (eventual consistency).
-  - In the case of communication failures, nodes should attempt to re-establish the connection.

 ### Requirement 3: Heartbeat and Node Monitoring
 - **Description**: The system must implement a heartbeat mechanism to monitor the health of nodes.